University of Milan: Outside Milan

-The Faculty of Veterinary Medicine, and The University of Milan Centre for Clinical Veterinary Medicine and Experimental Zootechny are located outside the city area, in Lodi.
+The Faculty of Veterinary Medicine, and the University of Milan Centre for Clinical Veterinary Medicine and Experimental Zootechny are located outside the city area, in Lodi.
 The Department of Studies in Language Mediation and Intercultural Communication is instead located in Sesto San Giovanni.

 Rankings

-The University of Milan is the only Italian member of the League of European Research Universities (LERU), a group of twenty-one research-intensive European Universities, which it helped found.
+The University of Milan is the only Italian member of the League of European Research Universities (LERU), a group of twenty-one research-intensive European universities, which it helped found.

-It is ranked first in Italy (three-way tie) by the Academic Ranking of World Universities (ARWU), sharing the place with University of Pisa and Sapienza University of Rome.
+In 2020, the University of Milan ranked first in Italy (three-way tie) according to the Academic Ranking of World Universities (ARWU), sharing the place with the University of Pisa and Sapienza University of Rome.

+In 2025 the University of Milan ranked 1st in Italy and 80th in the world in the field of Medicine according to the QS World University Rankings.
+The Faculty of Medicine and Surgery at the University of Milan consistently ranks among the world's top 100 medical schools.
+According to the global rankings of the USNWR in 2025, the University of Milan ranked 15th in the world in Gastroenterology and Hepatology, 43rd in Oncology, 53rd in Surgery, Pharmacology and Toxicology, 54th in Clinical medicine, 64th in Radiology, Nuclear medicine and Medical imaging, 68th in Cardiology and Cardiovascular systems, 77th in Infectious diseases, 78th in Endocrinology and Metabolism, 80th in Neuroscience and Behavioural sciences, and 98th in Immunology.

 The university consistently ranks as Italy's best university in a number of areas.
-In the most recent ranking of Italian universities released by ANVUR in February 2022, Statale ranked first among Italian universities in the areas of political science, sociology, law, and philosophy.
+According to ANVUR, the University of Milan ranked first among Italian universities in the areas of political science, sociology, law, and philosophy in 2017.
 It also ranked among the top three in economics and statistics, earth science, history, and antiquities.
+The university has also been ranked first in Italy by ANVUR for the quality of scientific research in the period between 2015–2019.

-The university is ranked third in Italy by Center for World University Rankings (CWUR) and fourth in the Webometrics Ranking of World Universities. while the Times Higher Education World University Rankings ranks it sixth to ninth (tied with four other universities).
+In 2025 the university was ranked third in Italy by the Center for World University Rankings (CWUR), while the Times Higher Education World University Rankings ranked it sixth to ninth (tied with four other universities).